Outreach-Organization/AgeoX-Docs/src/app/docs/machine-learning/page.md

 ![Lab member measuring the height of sorghum](/images/Machine_Learning/ML1.webp)

 The excel file `ARE_crop_data.xlsx` is organized with detailed crop data where each row **corresponds to a specific plot entry**.

-The columns filled in **red** represent elements related to the field design, such as Year, Plot ID, Genotype, Management Type (Mgmt), and Planting Date (PD)—providing structural and temporal context of the field trial.
-The columns filled in **green** represent potential target traits used for analysis, including phenotypic measurements like Plant Height (PH), Nutritional Content (e.g., LysP, SC, AMLS), and metabolite or digestibility indicators (e.g., MD_Lys, MD_CF).
+- The columns filled in **red** represent elements related to the field design, such as Year, Plot ID, Genotype, Management Type (Mgmt), and Planting Date (PD)—providing structural and temporal context of the field trial.
+- The columns filled in **green** represent potential target traits used for analysis, including phenotypic measurements like Plant Height (PH), Nutritional Content (e.g., LysP, SC, AMLS), and metabolite or digestibility indicators (e.g., MD_Lys, MD_CF).
+- The columns that are **white** (have no highlighted color), are what is considered potential inputs.
+They are the different types of data features that could be provided to the model so it can learn patterns and make predictions.

 This color-coded structure allows for easy differentiation between **experimental setup** and **measurable outcomes**, which is essential for downstream analyses such as **Machine Learning-based trait prediction** or **genotype-performance evaluation**.

 Please review the following key words for helping you to understand what some of the different target traits mean, or where they are derived from: